tarantool/cartridge-cli/README.md

   * `<app_name>-scm-1.rockspec` file where you can specify application dependencies
   * `init.lua` file which is the entry point for your application
-  * `stateboard.init.lua` file which is the entry point for application [stateboard](https://github.com/tarantool/cartridge/blob/master/topics/failover.md)
+  * `stateboard.init.lua` file which is the entry point for the application [stateboard](https://github.com/tarantool/cartridge/blob/master/topics/failover.md)
 * [special files](#special-files) (used to build and pack the application):
   * `cartridge.pre-build`